Editorial: Veterans Day

 Veterans Day is not political — though, with the rights our veterans have fought to preserve, anyone in this great country is free to make of it what they wish.
 But Veterans Day should not be an occasion for patriotism that is self-righteous, or protest that is disrespectful.

 Some argue that Veterans Day should be a school holiday.
 Darien debated it several years ago but opted to keep children in school that day.
-This week through Monday, schools will be observing Veterans Day by honoring veterans.
+This week, with the day falling on Sunday, schools will be observing Veterans Day by honoring veterans.

 It is important to teach our children what the men and women of the armed forces have done for us.
 It is because of them that we could debate if there should be a day off on Nov.
 11. Many of those who serve today signed up after America was attacked for the first time since 1941.
 They now find themselves in arid deserts and frigid mountains, not on the shores they volunteered to defend.